Jabble/tamu-rdm-workshops/2017-workshops/5-share-and-preserve-data/sharing-and-reusing-data-note.md

 ### licenses and use agreements
 - If data are publically shared, they will often have licenses or use agreements specified in the metadata.
-- It is important to follow these if you decide to use the data.
+- It is important to follow these instructions if you decide to use the data.

+Here is an example of a common type of license.
+This is a Creative Commons license.
+Specifically, it is a Creative Commons license saying Anyone has right to freely:

+- Distribute,
+- Tweek,
+- Remix
+- and even use commercially

+The content it is attached to.
+It's called a CC-BY license.

+There are more restrictive licenses.
+Generally, licenses are easier to use than writing a data use agreement.
+They have prewritten language indicating

+- which rights the rights holder grants to users
+- and what conditions there are for use.

+To use a license, you would attach it to the object when it is published.
+We will talk more about this with data respositories.

 ## 11. Data citation
 Citing data is important in order to: